thetronjohnson/ChemQ/README.md

 * comparing two molecules
 * identifying a compound with a similar structure( present in the dataset )

 The project is still in its inital stage.
-Feel free to help with suggestions and other contibutions
+Feel free to help with suggestions and contibutions